VenuGopal1899/Django-React-CRUD/README.md

 ## Authentication:

-For now, Sign Up feature hasn’t been added and form validation is done using brute force, but this can be further developed into database of User accounts in the backend API
+For now, Sign Up feature hasn’t been added and form validation is done using Auth Token, but this can be further developed into database of User accounts in the backend API

 ## Validations: